 Worldwide, there are 500 million cases of malaria each year, and as many as 1.5 million people die annually from the disease.
-The majority of these deaths are in sub-Saharan Africa, which is home to an estimated 80 percent of the world’s malaria cases.1 Public health experts and officials have long agreed that prevention through widespread use of insecticide-treated nets (ITNs or bednets) is the most viable way to prevent and control malaria.
+The majority of these deaths are in sub-Saharan Africa, which is home to an estimated 91 percent of the world’s malaria deaths.1 Public health experts and officials have long agreed that prevention through widespread use of insecticide-treated nets (ITNs or bednets) is the most viable way to prevent and control malaria.
 Yet ITN coverage is woefully low among the most vulnerable groups such as pregnant women and children.

 There is a general consensus among academics and policymakers that the provision of public health goods with positive externalities should be publicly financed.
 But there is also a long-running debate on what proportion of the cost the beneficiaries of these public health programs should bear.
 Standard economic analysis implies that goods (such as ITNs) that have a positive benefit (such as reduced malaria transmission) to the whole community when they are used by individuals should be highly subsidized or even free, depending on the level of individual benefit.

 Some argue that charging non-zero prices for health tools may increase usage intensity by screening out those who do not value the good, and inducing people to justify their purchase by using the good.
 Furthermore, charging fees may help raise revenues to make programs more sustainable.
 However, cost-sharing may reduce program coverage by dampening demand.
 And if people who cannot afford the price are more likely to be vulnerable to malaria, then, by selecting these people out, charging a positive price could significantly reduce the health benefits of the partial subsidy.